Mature Masculine

 Developing Self-Awareness

-The Manipulator uses his knowledge of psychology to control others while remaining blind to his own patterns.
+The Manipulator uses psychology to control others while staying blind to his own patterns.
 He projects his unconscious material onto others and calls it insight.
+The Dummy avoids self-awareness because he fears what he'll find.
+He stays in denial and blames others for his problems.

 The Only Valid Comparison